HypePhilosophy/chesstool/README.md

 ## Setup
 1. Clone the repository
-2. Install the necessary dependencies through yarn
+2. Install the necessary dependencies through npm
 3. Run the command `npm run start`

 ## How it works